ParallelSSH/ssh2-python/README.rst

 Installation
 ______________

-Binary wheel packages are provided for Linux, OSX and Windows, all Python versions.
+Binary wheel packages are provided for Linux on all Python versions.
 Wheel packages have **no dependencies**.

 ``pip`` may need to be updated to be able to install binary wheel packages - ``pip install -U pip``.

 .. code-block:: shell

    pip install redlibssh2

-`Conda <https://conda.io/miniconda.html>`_ is another installation option - see `documentation <http://redlibssh2.readthedocs.org/en/latest/>`_ for more detailed instructions.

 For from source installation instructions, including building against system provided libssh2, `see documentation <https://redlibssh2.readthedocs.io/en/latest/installation.html#installation-from-source>`_.